Royal Caribbean Gratuities (Tips): Full Guide to Cost & How They Work

 Royal Caribbean gratuities can be a surprise to some who’ve never sailed the cruise line before.
 Without realizing it, the extra charge can add hundreds to the cost of your trip, without much explanation of how they work or where the money goes.

-That said, while some cruisers resent the extra charge, many are glad that some of their money goes to the people who handle the small touches that make cruising enjoyable.
-Above all, the charges are perfectly normal.
+That said, while some cruisers may resent the extra charge, many are glad that some of their money goes to the people who handle the small touches that make cruising enjoyable.
+Above all, the charges are perfectly normal and charged by every major cruise line.
 Still, it’s always nice to know exactly how they work when you consider how much you pay.

 To help you out, Cruzely has put together this guide to gratuities for Royal Caribbean.
 Below you’ll find details on how much the gratuity charges are, who they cover, who must pay them, and much more.

 First things first, you might be wondering exactly what are these charges.
-When you sail just about any cruise line — including Royal Caribbean — you’re going to see a daily gratuity charge (also sometimes known as a service charge).
+When you sail just about any cruise line — including Royal Caribbean — you’re going to see a daily gratuity charge to your account (also sometimes known as a service charge).

-These charges apply per person each day and are distributed to the customer-facing crew, meaning people like the dining staff and the room steward that makes up the cabin.
+These charges apply per person each day and are distributed to the passenger-focused crew, meaning people like the dining staff and the room steward that makes up the cabin.

 Gratuities aren’t technically required, but in reality, the are an automatic charge that every passengers pays.

-Keep in mind these charges are separate from an 18% automatic gratuity that is charged to specialty restaurants, bar drinks, and spa service purchases.
+Keep in mind these charges are separate from an 18% automatic gratuity that is charged when dining in specialty restaurants, buying bar drinks, and spa service purchases.

 Who must pay gratuities on Royal Caribbean?
 Are kids included?